rizafahmi/elixirdose-pouchdb/README.md

 > View on github: index.html

+One more step
+we need are copying `pouchdb-2.2.0.min.js` to `priv/static/js` folder and `index.html` to `priv/views` folder.
+You need to create `views` directory first.
+Last step we need to edit our controller to load our html file.

+    defmodule PouchPhoenix.Controllers.Pages do
+      use Phoenix.Controller

+      def index(conn) do
+        html conn, File.read!(Path.join(["priv/views/index.html"]))
+      end
+    end

+Then restart the web server.
+Then go to localhost:4000 once again.
+You should see our html load just fine.

 One more file we need is `app.js` for us to play around.
 We will write Javascript inside this file.
-And to serve this html and javascript files, we need a simple web server.
-I usually used `pyhton -m SimpleHTTPServer` command line, but let's use one of Elixir's web framework for this purpose.
-Let's pick [Sugar](http://sugar-framework.github.io/) for no reason :)
-Ok, this is the reason, recently Sugar release new version and it's catch my attention so let's go with Sugar.

-    $> mix new sugar_pouchdb
-    $> cd sugar_pouchdb
-    $> # Add '{:sugar, github: "sugar-framework/sugar"}'
-    $> # to your deps
-    $> vim mix.exs
-    $> # Get dependencies and compile them
-    $> mix do deps.get, deps.compile

-    $> # Add your Sugar files
-    $> mix sugar.init

-    $> # Start your server
-    $> mix server

-That's pretty much it!
-Now enter `http://localhost:4000` on your browser.
-If you see "Hello world" then you good to go.
-One more step we need are copying `pouchdb-2.2.0.min.js` and `index.html` we created earlier to `priv/www` directory.
-Then restart the web server.
-Then go to localhost:8080 once again.
+Create the file and put it in `priv/static/js` folder.

-From now on, we leave the server-side world and journey to client-side world.
+From now on, we leave and say goodbye to server-side world and journey to client-side world.
 Be prepare....

 > Warning: we will use javascript a lot from now on, I hope you love Javascript :)